CameronBrickett/MEC-Project/README.md

 CSC 212 Fall
 Review Project

-Group Members: Jay Gomes, Cameron Brickett
+Group Members: Jay Gomes, Cameron Brickett, Ishan Chadha

 This project will take grades earned for the class and callculate a current final grade.
 The user will be promted to enter all available grades.
 The algorithm will calculate the grade